eclipse-openj9/openj9-docs/docs/vgclog_examples.md

   </tr>
 </table>

 The global GC cycle follows a general structure in the verbose GC log as shown.
-The lines are indented to help illustrate the flow and attributes and some child elements are omitted for clarity.
+Some child elements are omitted for clarity.
 Multiple partial GC cycles can start and finish between the start and end of a global GC cycle.
 In the following example, the structure includes a single partial GC cycle within the global cycle:

 ```xml